Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

 Two models have been proposed to explain the observed soft X-ray excess.
 One model is the relativistic reflection or reprocessing of the incident hot coronal emission in the innermost part of the accretion disk \citep{George_Fabian_1991,Ross_Fabian_2005,Garcia_2014}.
-The other model considers Compton up-scattering of the optical/UV disk photons in a low-temperature ($kT\sim 0.1-2$\keV{}), optically thick ($\tau>1$) Comptonzing medium or warm corona \citep{Done_2012,Petrucci_2018}.
-However, the relativistic reflection as the origin of the soft X-ray excess is a more consistent explanation since it is the only model that can explain the broad Fe~K line and Compton hump together with the soft X-ray excess.
-However, it was shown that the entire soft X-ray excess may not be well-fitted solely by relativistic reflection (e.g. Ark~120: \citealt{Mallick_2017,Porquet_2018}), especially when the disk density is low and fixed at $\log [n_{\rm e}/\rm{cm}^{-3}] = 15$.
-Furthermore, fitting of soft X-ray excess with a fixed low-density relativistic disk reflection model resulted in unphysically high ($A_{\rm Fe}>10$) iron abundance in some sources (e.g. 1H~0707-495: \citealt{Dauser_2012}).
-To resolve these issues, \citet{Garcia_2016} developed a new model where the density of the accretion disk is a free parameter varying in the range of $\log [n_{\rm e}/\rm{cm}^{-3}] = 15-20$, first implemented by \citet{Mallick_2022}.
-When the innermost part of the disk becomes radiation-pressured dominated, extra heating produced by the free-free emission increases the disk density, thus boosting the strength of the observed soft X-ray excess below 1\keV{} \citep{Ross_Fabian_2007,Garcia_2016}.
-In Fig.~4 (left), we show the flux spectra calculated from the variable density disk reflection model {\tt relxillCp} for the disk density of $\log [n_{\rm e}/\rm{cm}^{-3}] = 15$, $16$, $17$, $18$, $19$, and $20$.
-The standard parameters assumed for the model calculations are $\Gamma=2$, $kT_{\rm e}=300$\keV{}, $\xi=500$~erg~cm~s$^{-1}$, $q_{\rm in}=8$, $a^{\ast}=0.9$, $\theta=45^{\circ}$, and $A_{\rm Fe}=1$.
+The other model considers Compton up-scattering of the optical/UV disk photons in a low-temperature ($kT\sim 0.1-2$\keV{}), optically thick ($\tau>1$) Comptonizing medium or warm corona \citep{Done_2012,Petrucci_2018}.
+However, the relativistic reflection as the origin of the soft X-ray excess is a more consistent explanation, as it is the only model that can explain the broad Fe~K emission line and Compton hump together with the soft X-ray excess.
+However, it was shown that the entire soft X-ray excess may not be well-fitted solely by relativistic reflection (e.g. Ark~120: \cite{Mallick_2017,Porquet_2018}), especially when the disk density is low and fixed at $\log [n_{\rm e}/\rm{cm}^{-3}] = 15$.
+Furthermore, fitting of soft X-ray excess with a fixed low-density relativistic disk reflection model resulted in unphysically high ($A_{\rm Fe}>10$) iron abundance in some sources (e.g. 1H~0707-495: \cite{Dauser_2012}).
+To resolve these issues, \cite{Garcia_2016} developed a new model where the density of the accretion disk is a free parameter varying in the range of $\log [n_{\rm e}/\rm{cm}^{-3}] = 15-20$, first implemented by \cite{Mallick_2022}.
+When the innermost part of the disk becomes radiation pressure dominated, extra heating from free-free absorption increases the disk density because of its quadratic dependence on density, thus boosting the strength of the observed soft X-ray excess below 1\keV{} \citep{Ross_Fabian_2007,Garcia_2016}.
+In Fig.~5 (left), we show the flux spectra calculated from the variable-density disk reflection model {\tt relxillCp} for the disk density of $\log [n_{\rm e}/\rm{cm}^{-3}] = 15$, $16$, $17$, $18$, $19$, and $20$.
+The parameters assumed for the model calculations shown in this plot are: $\Gamma=2$, $kT_{\rm e}=300$\keV{}, $\xi=500$~erg~cm~s$^{-1}$, $q_{\rm in}=8$, $a^{\ast}=0.9$, $\theta=45$~degree, $A_{\rm Fe}=1$, {\tt{refl$\_$frac}} $=3$, and {\tt{norm}} $=1$.
 Even with the solar iron abundance, model flux is noticeably enhanced at the soft X-ray band when the disk density is higher than $n_{\rm e}=10^{15}\rm{cm}^{-3}$, and the difference from the canonical disk reflection model becomes more prominent for $n_{\rm e} \geq 10^{17}\rm{cm}^{-3}$.